gyselax/gyselalibxx/src/geometryRTheta/poisson/README.md

 The test are implemented in the `tests/geometryRTheta/polar_poisson/` folder ([polar\_poisson](./../../../tests/geometryRTheta/polar_poisson/README.md)).

-The PolarSplineFEMPoissonSolver is tested on a circular mapping (CircularToCartesian) and on a Czarny mapping (CzarnyToCartesian) with
+The PolarSplineFEMPoissonLikeSolver is tested on a circular mapping (CircularToCartesian) and on a Czarny mapping (CzarnyToCartesian) with
 (the test cases are given in Emily Bourne's thesis [1])

  * the Poisson coefficients: